-During the three months ended June 30, 2015 and 2014, we incurred \$24 million and \$19 million, respectively, for subscriber-related expenses from EchoStar.
-During the six months ended June 30, 2015 and 2014, we incurred \$48 million and \$36 million, respectively, for subscriber-related expenses from EchoStar.
+During the three months ended September 30, 2015 and 2014, we incurred \$24 million and \$23 million, respectively, for subscriber-related expenses from EchoStar.
+During the nine months ended September 30, 2015 and 2014, we incurred \$72 million and \$59 million, respectively, for subscriber-related expenses from EchoStar.
 These amounts are recorded in "Subscriber-related expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.

 Hughes Broadband Distribution Agreement.
 Effective October 1, 2012, dishNET Satellite Broadband L.L.C. ("dishNET Satellite Broadband"), our indirect wholly-owned subsidiary, and HNS entered into a Distribution Agreement (the "Distribution Agreement") pursuant to which dishNET Satellite Broadband has the right, but not the obligation, to market, sell and distribute the HNS satellite Internet service (the "Service"). dishNET Satellite Broadband pays HNS a monthly per subscriber wholesale service fee for the Service based upon the subscriber's service level, and, beginning January 1, 2014, certain volume subscription thresholds.
 The Distribution Agreement also provides that dishNET Satellite Broadband has the right, but not the obligation, to purchase certain broadband equipment from HNS to support the sale of the Service.
-The Distribution Agreement initially had a term of five years with automatic renewal for successive one year terms unless either party gives written notice of its intent not to renew to the other party at least 180 days before the expiration of the then-current term.
-As part of the Satellite and Tracking Stock Transaction, on February 20, 2014, dishNET Satellite Broadband and HNS amended the Distribution Agreement which, among other things, extended the initial term of the Distribution Agreement through March 1, 2024.
-Upon expiration or termination of the Distribution Agreement, the parties will continue to provide the Service to the then-current dishNET subscribers pursuant to the terms and conditions of the Distribution Agreement.
+The Distribution Agreement initially had a term of five years with automatic renewal for successive one year terms unless either party gives written notice of its intent not to renew to the other party at least 180 days before the expiration of the thencurrent term.
+As part of the Satellite and Tracking Stock Transaction, on February 20, 2014, dishNET Satellite Broadband and HNS amended the Distribution Agreement which, among other things, extended the initial term of the Distribution Agreement, the parties will continue to provide the Service to the then-current dishNET subscribers pursuant to the terms and conditions of the Distribution Agreement.

-For the three months ended June 30, 2015 and 2014, we purchased broadband equipment from HNS of \$3 million and \$5 million, respectively.
-For the six months ended June 30, 2015 and 2014, we purchased broadband equipment from HNS of \$4 million and \$15 million, respectively.
-These amounts are initially included in "Inventory" and are subsequently capitalized as "Property and equipment, net" on our Condensed Consolidated Balance Sheets or expensed as "Subscriber acquisition costs" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) when the equipment is deployed.
+For the three months ended September 30, 2015 and 2014, we purchased broadband equipment from HNS of \$3 million and \$5 million, respectively.
+For the nine months ended September 30, 2015 and 2014, we purchased broadband equipment from HNS of \$7 million and \$20 million, respectively.
+These amounts are initially included in "Inventory" and are subsequently capitalized as "Property and equipment, net" on our Condensed Consolidated Balance Sheets or expensed as "Subscriber acquisition costs" or "Subscriber-related expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) when the equipment is deployed.
 We also purchase certain broadband equipment from EchoStar under the 2012 Receiver Agreement, discussed below.
 In addition, see above for further information regarding the Distribution Agreement.